Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Introduction

 (we remark that the LQG measure has also been studied from the spin glass point of view, see \cite{AZ13, AZ14}).
-Furthermore, by resemblance in formulation between \eqref{eq-def-LQG} and \eqref{eq-LQG-tensor}, one way to define the discrete analog for LQG metric is to consider the FPP distance, i.e., replacing the field $\{\varphi_{N, v}\}$ in \eqref{eq-def-LQG} by $\{\eta_{N, v}\}$ (such metric was explicitly mentioned in \cite{Benjamini}).
+Furthermore, by resemblance in the formulation between \eqref{eq-def-LQG} and \eqref{eq-LQG-tensor}, one way to define the discrete analog for the LQG metric is to consider the FPP distance, i.e., replacing the field $\{\varphi_{N, v}\}$ in \eqref{eq-def-LQG} with $\{\eta_{N, v}\}$ (such metric was explicitly mentioned in \cite{Benjamini}).
 It is interesting to understand the FPP metric, part of it due to its natural and close connection to the continuous LQG metric.
-A major open problem is to prove that (a suitable) discrete LQG metric under appropriate normalization converges in some sense to the continuous LQG metric.
-While FPP metric might not eventually be ``\emph{the suitable}'' one with all properties that are desirable for LQG metric, we believe it should capture a large part of fundamental mathematical structure of the suitable notion.
+A major open problem is to prove that a (suitable) discrete LQG metric under appropriate normalization converges in some sense to the continuous LQG metric.
+While the FPP metric might not eventually be ``\emph{the suitable}'' one with all properties that are desirable for the LQG metric, we believe it should capture a large part of the fundamental mathematical structure of the suitable notion.

 We choose to work with the FPP metric for its simple formulation, as well as its connection to classical first passage percolation with independent weights (see, e.g., \cite{GK12, ADH15} for recent surveys).
 Another motivation of studying the FPP metric is its connection to the heat kernel estimate for Liouville Brownian motion (LBM), whose mathematical construction is provided in \cite{GRV14, B14}.
-The LBM is closely related to the geometry of LQG; in \cite{FM09, BGRV14} the KPZ formula is derived from Liouville heat kernel.
-In \cite{MRVZ14} some nontrivial bounds for LBM heat kernel are established.
+The LBM is closely related to the geometry of LQG; in \cite{FM09, BGRV14} the KPZ formula is derived from the heat kernel of LBM.
+In \cite{MRVZ14} some nontrivial bounds for the heat kernel of LBM are established.
 A very interesting direction is to compute the heat kernel of LBM with high precision.
 It is plausible that understanding the FPP metric as well as its geodesics is of crucial importance in computing the heat kernel of LBM.
 In fact, in a recent work \cite{DZZ17}, the exponent for the Liouville heat kernel on log-correlated fields constructed in \eqref{eq-def-field} was computed, building on results in the present article.